nuelkaiser/Shop-E-Commerce/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a [Next.js](https://nextjs.org/) project

 ## Getting Started

-Firstly, change directory to "shop-com": run command yarn to install the necessary packages and then yarn dev to start up the application on localhost:3000
+Firstly, change directory to "shop-com" afterwards, run command yarn to install the necessary packages and then yarn dev to start up the application on localhost:3000

 commands: